Gyeeta/gyeeta.github.io/docs/installation/madhava_install.md

 Kubernetes 1.19 or higher is needed along with Helm v3.

-Refer to [Gyeeta Helm Charts](./k8s_helm) for a detailed explanation on installing different Gyeeta components in Kubernetes.
+Refer to [Madhava Helm Chart](./k8s_helm/madhava_helm) for a detailed explanation on installing Madhava servers in Kubernetes.

 A short explanation is shown below :